josepho0918/josepho0918/README.md

-# 👋 Hi there!
+# Embedded Systems Firmware Engineer - Crafting Efficient Solutions

-I craft efficient & reliable firmware for embedded systems.
-Let's build something awesome together!
+I am an experienced firmware engineer specializing in creating reliable and efficient solutions for embedded systems.

 ## About Me